The Fool Killer: Plot

 With Milo, George recreates the same kind of friendship he had with Jim.
 They spend a great deal of time with each other.
 Milo has amnesia from a traumatic experience in the war.
 He avoids people and towns because they get changed when they are together.
 A tent revival draws George's interest.
 Milo sneers at the idea of a preacher tricking people into believing they are sinful and offering them a cure for it but agrees to go along with George, when the boy is curious and wants to go.

 In the tent, Reverend Spotts gives a fire and brimstone sermon that sends George into a religious frenzy.
 He begs to be saved.
 The next morning it is discovered that Spotts has been killed brutally with an axe.
 George is despondent to find that Milo has disappeared without saying goodbye.
 George wanders into town and is taken in by the Dodds, a childless couple who run a general store.

-After a some time living contentedly with the Dodds, George sees Milo in town and excitedly invites him to dinner.
+After some time living contentedly with the Dodds, George sees Milo in town and excitedly invites him to dinner.
 Milo becomes distinctly agitated as Mr. Dodd says the dinner prayer.
 Mr. Dodd references the killing of Reverend Spotts.
 George tells them it must have been the work of the Fool Killer and relates the legend.
 Milo thanks them for their hospitality and abruptly leaves.
 George runs after Milo, who tells him he is disturbed by how civilized George has become in the Dodd's house.

 Armed with an axe, Milo climbs into Mrs. Dodd's bedroom window.
 George believes Milo is the Fool Killer.
 He stands in front of Mrs. Dodd and begs Mr. Dodd not to shoot Milo.
 Mr. Dodd lowers his gun.
 Milo is shamed by George's presence.
 He climbs out the window onto the roof and jumps to his death.
 Bored with the tranquility of life with the Dodds, George ponders resuming his travels while he roams the train yard.
 As a train departs, he races to catch it but then simply stands on the tracks and waves goodbye as it pulls far away.